 Focal Points play a critical role in coordinating and facilitating the activities of the Gaborone Declaration.

-Signatory countries have nominated national Focal Points as the primary point of contact for Gaborone Declaration matters and as liaisons with the Secretariat.
+National Focal Points are the primary point of contact for Gaborone Declaration matters and act as liaisons with the Secretariat.
 The Focal Points are involved in communication, information dissemination, representation, collaboration with stakeholder groups, and monitoring, promoting and/or facilitating national implementation of the Gaborone Declaration.

 Learn more about the Focal Points and their diverse experiences and perspectives through interviews conducted at the Focal Points meeting in February 2016.